Edinakovci

 Edinakovo (Единаковци) is a village in the municipality of Demir Hisar, North Macedonia.

 Demographics

 Edinakovci is attested in the Ottoman defter of 1467/68 as a village in the vilayet of Manastir.
-The inhabitants attested primarily bore typical Slavic anthroponyms, while instances of the Albanian name Bardo (Bardhi) also appear.
+The village had 40 households, 2 bachelors and 1 widow.
+The inhabitants attested almost exclusively bore typical Christian Slavic anthroponyms, with only 3 instances of the Albanian anthroponym Bardo (Bardhi) also appearing.

 According to the 2002 census, the village had a total of 338 inhabitants.
 Ethnic groups in the village include: